j4321/tkFileBrowser/README.rst

 Changelog
 ---------

+- tkfilebrowser 2.1.1
+    * Fix error if LOCAL_PATH does not exists or is not writtable

 - tkfilebrowser 2.1.0
     * Add compatibility with tkinter.filedialog keywords 'master' and 'defaultextension'
     * Change look of filetype selector